racheljenniferkao/racheljenniferkao.github.io/_posts/2018-11-15-Compond-Calculator.md

 ![Test Account]({{ site.baseurl }}/images/testWechat.png)

-After you get your text accoount, simply follow the rest of the [easy tutorial](https://developers.weixin.qq.com/miniprogram/en/dev/).
+After you get your test accoount, simply follow the rest of the [easy tutorial](https://developers.weixin.qq.com/miniprogram/en/dev/).
 That consist of downloading WeChat's devtools application, along with a quickstart demo to start your mini program.